 - Some content management features such as the ability to bundle stories and schedule publications.

-- No robust solutions for team workflows, approval processes, or version control.
+- Limited solutions for team workflows, approval processes, or version control.

-- Lacking features like templates, workspaces, and brand kits for ensuring brand compliance at scale.
+- Lacks features like templates, workspaces, and brand kits for ensuring brand compliance at scale.

-- Pricing is set up for one-off projects rather than ongoing content production.
+- Pricing seems be to set up for one-off projects rather than ongoing content production.

 Foleon

-Not ideal if: You’re only producing low volumes of content or you’re looking for a fully custom website experience.
+Not ideal if: You’re only producing a few docs a year — or you need a fully custom website experience.

 Pros: